-Traveling to Spain and wondering what to eat?
-The list of delicious Spanish food can be endless as Spain is one of the top destinations in the world for culinary travel.
+Traveling in Madrid or Barcelona and wondering what to eat in Spain?
+The list of delicious Spanish foods can be endless!
+And Spain is most definitely one of the top destinations in the world for culinary travel.

 The Costa Brava region is birthplace of modernist cuisine and the home to El Bulli and Cellar De Can Roca.
 Of course, there’s also Basque country in north, offering pintxos and cider.
 And the airport code for Barcelona, BCN, practically spells “bacon,” which I think is appropriate for a city with so many cured meats on the menu.